 Theory and practice of advanced shielded metal arc welding (SMAW) to prepare for the Washington Association of Building Officials (WABO) certification tests on plate and pipe.
-Prerequisite: GPA 2.0 or higher in WELD 129.
+Prerequisite: GPA 2.0 or higher in WELD 161 or Instructor permission.
 Completion of year 1 welding.